ciricc/easyvk/README.md

 * You can use saver session, use session for cache data
 * Catching errors like Captcha error and others
 * <b>Promises, async / await based library</b>
-* Authentication suport: groups, users, aplications, password / username
+* Authentication support: groups, users, aplications, password / username
 * Informative documentation
 * Regulary updates and support for the newest features
 * Two factor authentication support